jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Macintosh.md

 1. [Download Jamulus]({{ site.download_root_link }}{{ site.download_file_names.mac }}){: .button}\\
  **macOS Sierra (10.12) or lower:** [Download legacy version]({{ site.download_root_link }}{{ site.download_file_names.mac-legacy }})\\
  **Mirror 2:** [SourceForge](https://sourceforge.net/projects/llcon/files/latest/download)
-1. **Install Jamulus**: Open the downloaded `.dmg` file, agree to the license, *drag and drop* the two icons you see in the window (Jamulus client and server) into your *Applications folder*.
+1. **Install Jamulus**: Open the downloaded `.dmg` file, agree to the licence, *drag and drop* each icon you see in the window (Jamulus client and server) into your *Applications folder*.
 After that, you can close this window.
 1. **Run Jamulus**.
 Now you should be able to use Jamulus just like any other application.
-If you see a message which tells you that Jamulus can't be opened because the developer can't be verified, read on and have a look at the following section.

 _You can remove the folder in the Downloads directory containing the `.dmg` and eject the "Jamulus" drive on your desktop.
 They are no longer needed._